-- a.
-Conducting peer evaluation in a timely manner in accordance with the collective bargaining agreement - b.
+a.
+Conducting peer evaluation in a timely manner in accordance with the collective bargaining agreement

+- b.
 Maintaining and updating an academic advising plan - c.
-Curriculum planning and program assessment - d.
+Program assessment - d.
 Coordinating and communicating between the department faculty and the library faculty/staff about collections, library instruction, and other library services and resources - e.
-Maintaining a liaison with the Elliot Center and developing a process for determining transfer credit, course substitution, and waivers for major and minor requirements - f.
-Responding to inquiries about department programs from current and prospective students both individually and in open houses
+Maintaining a liaison with the Academic and Career Advising Center and the Registrar's Office and developing a process for determining transfer credit, course substitution, and waivers for major and minor requirements - f.
+Responding to inquiries about department programs from current and prospective students both individually and in open houses - g.
+Curriculum planning and course schedule development